 The sample WordPress post will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the post moved to the Trash message …

-To learn how to permanently delete WordPress posts, see this tutorial:
+To learn how to permanently delete posts, see this tutorial:

-After deleting the sample post, the next step is to delete the sample page.
+After deleting the sample WordPress post, the next step is to delete the sample WordPress page.

-Cleaning Up WordPress – Delete The Sample Page
+Cleaning Up WordPress – Deleting The Sample WordPress Page

 (WordPress Sample Page)

-Unless removed, this sample will continue to display on your website, even if you decide to change your WordPress theme …
+Unless deleted, this sample will continue to display on your website, even if you decide to change your WordPress theme …

 You could just keep the sample page and replace the content with real content, but you would then have to change other settings (like the post slug) and miss out on some valuable opportunities to instantly notify search engines and attract new visitors when you publish new content (we’ll show you how to configure WordPress to do this later in this tutorial module).